This post will be the first in a series about how I run my Math Workshop. There are just too many elements of balanced math to put in one post!

 A couple of years ago, our district had a great professional development opportunity for teachers.
 They contracted someone I consider to be pretty knowledgeable in the education field, Nancy Norman.
 Among the many elements that make up a balanced math program, she focused on giving us several strategies for creating great “mathers.”
 Although our district has now adopted Math in Focus as a program (last year was our first year), I continue to use several of the strategies I learned from Nancy (if you have ever worked with her, you know how awesome she is and can consider yourself one of the lucky ones).
 I was lucky enough to be one of her lab teachers and learned so much from that experience (other teachers taking the course come and watch her/I teach a strategy in my classroom).
 Thankfully, I learned to think for myself.
 I’ve come to understand that no matter what the publisher (or the contracted person representing the publisher) says their PRODUCT can do, trust that teacher instinct you know you have and include lots of different strategies in your instruction.
 In my opinion, no curriculum program has it all and is perfect.
 Teaching only using the 1 program you are given is like going to an all inclusive resort and not ever leaving during your stay.
 Yes, you go home and can now say you’ve been to that vacation destination, but did you really experience the place you visited?
 Because most boxed curriculum lacks in the area of daily and differentiated fluency, as well as daily social knowledge review, I knew I needed to keep that in mind.

 First, let’s talk logistics.
 My students keep their books and binders directly in their desks for quick access, but that’s just my preference.
-You can find the editable binder cover here.
+You can find the editable binder cover by signing up for my weekly newsletter below.
 Just type student names and print.

 Each Math Binder includes a zipper pouch (for cards, dice, dry erase marker, etc.), math games, reference sheets and their math spiral review.
 Basically, everything they use for math goes into that binder.
 They keep them in their desks and I don’t send them home.